emscripten-core/emscripten/site/source/docs/compiling/CrossOriginStorage.rst

    Makefile or CI script — those tools change the binary and **invalidate the embedded hash**.

-   In that case you must recompute the SHA-256 of the final ``.wasm`` and patch the hash string in the generated ``.js`` yourself before shipping.
+   In that case you must recompute the hash of the final ``.wasm`` and patch the value string in the generated ``.js`` yourself before shipping.
-   A minimal shell snippet for doing so:
+   A minimal shell snippet for doing so (SHA-256):

    .. code-block:: bash